DamienDennehy/Imgur.API.Integration/test/Imgur.API.Tests.Integration/README.md

 **MashapeKey**: The Mashape Key for commercial applications.

+**AccessToken**: An OAuth2 access token for testing Imgur API methods that require user authentication.

 **RefreshToken**: An OAuth2 refresh token for testing Imgur API methods that require user authentication.

 ## Preventing config.json commits